SamMessick/Arduino-Snippets/Simple_Web_Server/README.md

 To use the following Arduino code, please download and install the latest Arduino IDE from <a href="https://www.arduino.cc/en/Main/Software"> Aruino's main page </a>.
 The software is intended to run on an
 ESP8266 WiFi module, sold seperately.
+For the server to be accessible to exterior entitiees, be sure that your server is set up with a public IP address on your network.

 <h1><b> To get the program up and running, </b></h1>